 2. Explain honestly but not explicitly

-Depending on your child’s age, there are ways to divulge information about the earthquake without going into specifics.
+Depending on your child’s age, there are ways to divulge information about the current issues without going into specifics.
 Keep it brief and simple for the littlies as it could be quite difficult and scary for them to comprehend.
 You don’t have to bring the topic up unless they ask you or you overhear them talking about it.

 3. Reassure them that they are safe